2003 Pacific typhoon season: Typhoon Nepartak (Weng)

-A tropical depression developed near Yap on November 11.
-The system intensified gradually as it tracked quickly westward toward the Philippines.
-An anticyclone aloft allowed for strengthening, and the JMA upgraded the depression to Tropical Storm Nepartak on November 12.
-Simultaneously, the cyclone entered the area of responsibility of the Philippine Atmospheric, Geophysical and Astronomical Services Administration, which named it Tropical Storm Weng.
-At around 1600 UTC on November 13, Nepartak made landfall on northern Samar Island in the Philippines before traversing the remainder of the archipelago from east to west.
-The cyclone emerged into the South China Sea weakened but quickly re-intensified while continuing to the west-northwest.
+A tropical depression developed near Yap on November 11, which strengthened into Tropical Storm Nepartak a day later, also named Weng by PAGASA.
+Moving westwardm Nepartak made landfall on northern Samar Island in the Philippines as a tropical storm on November 13.
+It crossed the island chain and emerged into the South China, where it quickly re-intensified.
 The JTWC estimated peak winds of 140 km/h on November 16, and later that day, the JMA upgraded the storm to typhoon status, estimating peak 10-minute winds of 120 km/h.
-On November 18, Nepartak passed near southwestern Hainan and weakened, with the convection diminishing from the circulation.
+On November 18, Nepartak passed near southwestern Hainan and weakened.
 By the next day, the system weakened to tropical depression status, and dissipated shortly after moving ashore over Beihai, China.

-In the Philippines, Nepartak produced strong winds, heavy rainfall, and rough seas.
+In the Philippines, Nepartak produced strong winds, heavy rainfall, and rough seas, killing at least four people.
 The storm caused widespread power outages and ferry disruptions.
-According to the PAGASA in its post-storm report, a total of 13 people died during the storm.
 On Hainan, the storm helped end one of the worst summer droughts in almost 65 years, although it also left heavy crop damage, wrecking 64000 ha of fields and killing 400 head of livestock.
 With about 800 homes destroyed, damage on Hainan amounted to $197 million (2003 USD).
 Effects were minor in mainland China.